 My last international trip before the pandemic struck was to Sweden for an adventure travel conference.

 I suggested Tjoget for happy hour and arrived early as usual.
-The cocktail bar hadn't opened yet, so I ordered a non-alcoholic IPA in the beer café.
+The cocktail bar hadn't opened yet, so I ordered a non-alcoholic IPA from the beer café.

 Tjoget offers multiple spaces.
 In addition to the café serving small plates, coffee, and Czech-style beer, there's an award-winning cocktail bar, wine bar, and a Mediterranean restaurant.